-CVS II utilizes the NWEA diagnostic assessment in reading and math.
+CVWPCS utilizes the NWEA diagnostic assessment in reading and math.
 This assessment is used to determine course placement and measure growth.
 Students are assessed upon enrollment and at regular intervals thereafter.
-During distance learning, all students showed growth in their reading with 2 RIT points and math by 5 RIT points and English Language Learners showed growth in reading by 5 and math by 3 RIT points.
-These growths can be attributed to all the additional supports CVS II provided to all students, especially unduplicated youth.
+During distance learning, all students showed growth in their reading with 3.0 RIT points and math by 4.0 RIT points.
+For English Language Learners there was no increase in reading and math increase by 3.0 RIT points.
+Additional support is provided to all students, especially unduplicated youth.